 Figure 12 shows the rms errors (averaged over the entire domain) of forecasts beginning from the ensemble-mean analyses of different times from experiments VrP and VrPZF.
-Generally, more accurate estimate of the initial condition yields better forecast.
-It can be seen that for all these forecasts, within the first 80 minutes, both the forecast error and the forecast error growth rate of VrPZF (black thick curves) is smaller than those of VrP (gray thin curves).
-For the forecast starting from 80 min., a large difference is seen in rainwater at around 120 min between the forecast errors of these two experiments (Fig. 12c).
-Within the first 40 minutes of forecast, the $q_r$ forecast error in VrP grows much faster than in VrPZF.
-The low-level rainwater was over-forecast by experiment VrP.
+Generally, a more accurate estimate of the initial condition yields a better forecast.
+It can be seen in Fig. 12 that for all these forecasts, within the first 80 min, both the forecast error and the forecast error growth rate of VrPZF (black thick curves) are smaller than those of VrP (gray thin curves).
+For the forecasts starting from 80 min, a large difference is seen in rainwater at around 120 min between the forecast errors of these two experiments (Fig. 12c).
+Within the first 40 min of forecast, the $q_r$ forecast error in VrP grows much faster than in VrPZF.
+The low-level rainwater was overforecast by experiment VrP.
 For example, at 105 min, the maximum value of the forecast rainwater at 250 m AGL is 8.54 g kg-1 for experiment VrP, while that of the truth is only 5.91 g kg-1 (not shown).
-The low-level rainwater was also over-forecast by experiment VrPZF, but not as much.
+The low-level rainwater was also overforecast by experiment VrPZF, but not by as much.
 The forecast distribution of the rainwater in VrPZF is always closer to the truth than in VrP.
-The comparison of the forecast errors of these two experiments further verifies the benefit of assimilating reflectivity data in both precipitation and clear air regions.
-For forecasts starting from the ensemble-mean analysis of VrF (not shown here), the errors are smaller than those of VrP, but generally bigger than those of VrPZF within the 80 minutes of forecast.
+The comparison of the forecast errors of these two experiments further verifies the benefit of assimilating reflectivity data in both precipitation and clear-air regions.
+For forecasts starting from the ensemble-mean analysis of VrF (not shown here), the errors are smaller than those of VrP, but generally bigger than those of VrPZF within the 80 min of the forecast.